Qualcomm Snapdragon 8 Gen 1 will be installed in the next Find-X flagship

 “We launched several 5G smartphones this year powered by a Snapdragon flagship cellular platform, including the Find X3 series.
 We are very happy to be part of the launch of the new Snapdragon® 8 generation.
 And we are convinced that it will bring significant improvements and high-performance performance for the new generation of flagship smartphones. "

 Scott Zhang, Vice President Overseas Sales at OPPO

 That all sounds very promising.
-But OPPO has been working on its own SoC for mobile devices for several years.
-"Project Mariana" should be called this internally.
-There's not a lot to be found in a dedicated SoC.
+Only OPPO has been working on its own SoC for mobile devices for several years.
+"Project Mariana” this should probably be called internally.
+There is not exactly little in its own SoC.

 In any case, it remains very exciting about OPPO and your own SoC.
 But now one thing is certain: Snapdragon will continue next year.

 What do you think of OPPO's future plans and of course the new Snapdragon 8 Gen 1?
 Let me know in the comments.